top of page

 Our Favorite Christmas Movie Soundtracks - Christmas 2025

 What makes a Christmas movie truly unforgettable?
-Is it the sparkling lights, the heartfelt stories — or is it the music that follows us from living room speakers to local shopping malls, and straight into our collective cultural memory?
-The “Judged by the Cover” podcast dives deep into this question in their special holiday episode, exploring how Christmas movie soundtracks (and a few holiday albums!) have become a core part of how we mark, remember, and celebrate the season.
+Is it the sparkling lights?
+The heartfelt stories?
+Or is it the music that follows us from living room speakers to local shopping malls, embedding itself in our collective cultural memory?
+The “Judged by the Cover” podcast dives deep into this question in their special holiday episode.
+They explore how Christmas movie soundtracks, along with a few holiday albums, have become a core part of how we mark, remember, and celebrate the season.
 But what are the building blocks behind these iconic soundtracks, and why do they matter?

 White Christmas: The Song That Became Bigger Than the Movie